-You can make all kinds of projects with this files including candle wraps, garlands, felt flowers, wreaths, signs, and more.
 My contribution to the bundle is a collection of hand drawn wreaths and sayings.
 There are two wreath designs (a floral wreath and a feather wreath) and two hand lettered sayings – “thankful” and “count your blessings.”
 You can use these designs to create signs, tote bags, decals, or anything else you can think of.

 I cut one of the designs from vinyl and applied it to a simple wooden sign to make some quick and easy fall decor.

 Then, I decided it would be fun to use the designs to make little tags for our Thanksgiving place settings.
 I love the way these little tags came out, and they were so easy to make!
 You can use this same technique to create all kind of tags, labels, party favors, and more.

 DIY Thanksgiving Place Setting Tags

 - Silhouette Sketch Pens or Gel Pens (I used Gelly Roll Souffle) and Pen Holder

 - Count Your Blessings and Thankful cut files